 - What is being modeled? (e.g., performance, reliability, power, other)

 - What is novel about the approach versus current state of the art?

-- Are preliminary results available?
+- Are preliminary results or any notable lessons learned available?

 Dr. Sudhakar Yalamanchili Award